Toys for Two: The Complete Guide to Couples Sex Toy OptionsSex Tips

 Archeologists have unearthed sex toys dating back to the time of China’s first emperor, Qin Shihuangdi, who lived around 221 B.C.E.
 Several of the ancient sex toys were actually discovered in the same tomb containing the famed terracotta warriors — which might explain why some of the soldiers were sculpted with smiles on their faces.

-The invention of electricity took sex toys high tech for the first time, when doctors began using the first vibrators to treat “hysteria” in their female patients.
-It’s interesting to note that the electric vibrator was invented more than a decade before the electric iron or the electric vacuum cleaner — proving that people have always been more interested in getting off than tidying up.
+The invention of electricity took sex toys high tech for the first time when doctors began using the first vibrators to treat “hysteria” in their female patients.
+It’s interesting to note that the electric vibrator was invented more than a decade before the electric iron or the electric vacuum cleaner — proving that people have always been more interested in getting off and experiencing an orgasm than tidying up.

 Sex toys have a long history, but recent technological advances have propelled them into the digital age.
 Far from the average vibrator, today’s adult toys incorporate everything from smartphones to virtual reality.

-More than that, modern toys also allow you to enjoy a table-for-two when it comes to experimenting in the bedroom.
+More than that, modern toys also allow you to enjoy a table for two when it comes to experimenting in the bedroom, turning these into a couples sex toy.

 Sex toys have gone high tech, but that doesn’t mean you have to, especially if you and your partner would like to make your intimate playtime a group project.